InfTkm/SMS2Email/README.md

 `to` is the email you want to notify.
 `auth` is the SendGrid authentication token.

-`react-native run-androi` as a normal react native program.
+`react-native run-android` as a normal react native program.